KL4RKS/banner-scripts/hr/payroll/secure2HighEarnerRothCatchup_README.md

 # Secure 2.0 High-Wage Earner Catch-Up Contributions
-Ellucian is working on a long-term solution, but here’s our current approach:
+Ellucian is working on a long-term solution.
+Below I outline our interim approach to prevent high earners from exceeding pre-tax contributions.
+Your institution will need to adjust it for your setup and needs for it to work.

 ## **Goal**
 Identify high earners whose pre-tax contributions exceed IRS limits.
 Move excess pre-tax contributions to a Roth deduction.

+The report is **not** intended to prevent excess contributions in total, such as Roth plus Pre-tax contributions.
+I highly recommend using Banner's combined limit rule code setup for that (not required for this report to work).
+You are welcome to alter the report to watch for excess total contributions if you desire.

 ## **Initial Setup**
-Update the report with correct deduction codes in the appropriate CTE (Pre/Post-Tax Main/457b).
+- Update the report with correct deduction codes in the appropriate CTE (Pre/Post-Tax Main/457b).
+- Ensure Other CTEs have needed records (such as the correct values and years in **Limits and Wages**)

 ## **Ongoing Setup Recommendation**
 - Annually add records to **Limits and Wages** as announced by the IRS.